paulscherrerinstitute/wica-http/README.md

    1. Run and connect to the internal test server.

-      The Wica-Http Server provides a very simple EPICS database at the following endpoint:
+      The Wica-Http Server provides a very simple EPICS test database at the following endpoint:
       ```
       http://localhost:8080/test/test.db
       ```
       Download the DB file to your local filesystem and run it on your local network on your favourite (Soft ?)
 IOC.
-The Wica-Http Server provides an equally unimpressive ;-) web page to go with it at the following location:
+The Wica-Http Server provides an equally unsophisticated :wink: web page to go with it here:
       ```
       http://localhost:8080/test/test.html
       ```